 As a supporter of the principles of the International Co-operative Alliance, Desjardins Group has always been an advocate of long-term development that balances the 3 dimensions of sustainable development: economic, social and environmental.

-Accordingly, Desjardins adopted a sustainable development commitment policy to provide a framework for our efforts in terms of products and services, management practices and socio-economic leadership.
+Accordingly, Desjardins adopted a sustainable development policy (PDF, 285 KB) - This link will open in a new window. in 2005 to provide a framework for our efforts in terms of products and services, management practices and socioeconomic leadership.
+The policy is reviewed every 5 years.

-Environmental protection is a key factor of our sustainable development commitment policy.
-To put this commitment into action, Desjardins has implemented various initiatives.
+Environmental protection is a key factor of our sustainable development policy.
+To put this policy into action, Desjardins has implemented various initiatives.

-Desjardins strives to reduce waste and we encourage our employees to recycle.
-In recent years, we've added a composting component to the existing waste sorting program at our 2 main worksites.
+Concrete measures are in place to reduce how much residual waste we generate and to promote reuse and recycling based on the 5Rs (rethink, reduce, reuse, recycle, repurpose).
 In order to track our performance, every year we calculate our output of waste and recycled and composted materials.

 Paper reduction initiatives

-Desjardins consumes several hundred million sheets of paper every year in the course of its operations.
-Because we're aware of the environmental impact, in 2019 we set a new objective to reduce greenhouse gas emissions associated with our overall paper consumption to 32% below 2018 levels by the end of 2024.
+Because we're aware of the environmental impact of paper, in 2019 we set a new objective to reduce greenhouse gas emissions associated with our overall paper consumption to 32% below 2018 levels by the end of 2024.
 We'll reach this objective by:

 Desjardins has implemented measures to reduce the energy consumption of its offices and buildings.
 Many of its buildings have received environmental certifications such as LEED and BOMA Best, meaning that they meet environmental criteria pre-defined by these certifications.

-Desjardins strives to source goods and services from organizations that engage in responsible economic, social and environmental practices.
-Suppliers are selected based on an objective analysis of their economic, social, environmental and ethical performance.
-We've adopted a Supplier Code of Conduct, which clearly sets out our responsible practice expectations.
+Desjardins strives to source goods and services from organizations that engage in responsible practices.
+Suppliers are selected through a rigorous process that includes an environmental, social and governance (ESG) performance assessment.
+We've adopted a Responsible Procurement Policy and a Supplier Code of Conduct, which clearly set out our responsible practice expectations.
+According to Quebec's Ministère de l'Économie et de l'Innovation, we are a role model for responsible procurement.